 I have no plans to upgrade or change machinesthis infant must last me many more years (knock on wood)!
 It is quick, it is trusted, it's really low maintenance, it has no digital mechanisms I worry about breaking, it still has the needle down and thread cutter I like, it totally free motion quilts like a dream with a much larger throat space, it's effective when sewing through numerous layers, and it's very easy for my kids to run and stitch on now that they are more thinking about sewing (this model has the speed control, so I can turn the speed dial all the way to slow and it's ideal for kids).

-It's bothersome there is no zig zag stitch, this is just a straight stitch device.
-Luckily those have been extremely minimal things and are the only things I do not like about this device (and perhaps the strolling foot problems have been repaired given that I purchased mine 4 years ago?).
-The Bernina 440QE: Okay so I need to initially state that my Bernina 440 is about 7 years of ages, so there have actually been great improvements and modifications to the newer models.
+Also it's bothersome there is no zig zag stitch, this is just a straight stitch maker.
+Fortunately those have been very minimal things and are the only things I dislike about this maker (and maybe the walking foot issues have been fixed considering that I bought my own 4 years ago?).
+The Bernina 440QE: Okay so I have to first say that my Bernina 440 has to do with 7 years of ages, so there have been terrific improvements and modifications to the more recent models.

-It's irritating there is no zig zag stitch, this is just a straight stitch device.
-Thankfully those have been really minimal things and are the only things I dislike about this machine (and perhaps the strolling foot concerns have been fixed given that I purchased mine 4 years back?).
-The Bernina 440QE: Okay so I need to initially say that my Bernina 440 has to do with 7 years of ages, so there have actually been excellent enhancements and modifications to the newer designs.
+Likewise it's frustrating there is no zig zag stitch, this is just a straight stitch device.
+Fortunately those have been really minimal things and are the only things I dislike about this maker (and maybe the walking foot problems have been fixed because I purchased my own 4 years ago?).
+The Bernina 440QE: Okay so I have to first say that my Bernina 440 is about 7 years old, so there have been excellent improvements and modifications to the more recent models.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.